cognitedata/cdf-sdk-java/docs/relationships.md

 ### Upsert (create and edit)

 One thing to be aware of, is how to specify the `source` and `target` of a `relationship`.
-When creating or updating a relationship you specify source/target by setting the appropriate `resource type` and `externalId`.
+When creating or updating a relationship you specify source and target by setting the appropriate `resource type` and `externalId`.
 ```java
 // Build the relationship object
 Relationship rel = Relationship.newBuilder()